Do you have a passion for wines, creative and marketing skills, and like serving people? If yes, a career as a winemaker might be ideal for you.

 Winemaking is a fine blend of art, science, and craft.
 As most Aussies prefer to consume it with their meals, there will always be demand for winemakers with good winemaking skills.

 According to Labour Market Insights, job opportunities for Winemakers stayed steady over the last five years.
 Future demand in this profession looks optimistic and stable.
-Opportunities in Agriculture, Forestry, Fishing, and Manufacturing are expected.
+There will be more opportunities in Agriculture, Forestry, Fishing, and Manufacturing.

 Currently, around 1,700 Winemakers in Australia work in areas that have suitable winemaking conditions, such as New South Wales, Victoria, South Australia, and Western Australia.

-Around 85% of full-time Wine Makers work an average of 47 hours a week at work.
+Around 85% of full-time Wine Makers work an average of 47 hours weekly.
 (All other jobs average: 44 hours per week)

 Major Industries Of Employment